cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

-3. In case you have an image where information about the scale is visible in the image itself, you can then measure the length with a line and include this information in the dialog.
+3. In case you have an image where information about the scale is visible in the image itself (e.g. an object of known size), you can then measure the length with the line tool and enter this information in the dialog.
 Clicking on Global helps if you take one image of a micro-scale and want to use this information in other images you took with the same settings (e.g. on a small Lab-Microscope).
+To try this activate the global option and open another image of your choice.
+Can you imagine potential problems caused by the Global option?

 4. Let's add a scale bar now.
-Use `[Analyze \> Tools \> Scale Bar]`.
+Use `[Analyze > Tools > Scale Bar]`.
     Similar to the calibration bar, the dialog lets you adjust various visual parameters .

-5. Now open the file using Omero.insight again.
-Double click the image to open a viewer window.
-Use the Display menu to add and adjust a scalebar.
-Export the image (toolbar icon with image and red arrow).
+5. In FIJI you can immediately recognize whether an image contains scaling information.
+Take a look at the subtitle line of an image window!
+The default way to access this scaling information is via the image properties dialog (press ``Ctrl+Shift+P`` to open).

+6. Also look for the scaling information in Omero.web (General pane).
+Do you observe a difference when opening images with and without scaling information in the Omero.iviewer (regarding the scalebar)?
+Can you add scaling information to images in Omero?

 **Tags:** exercise scalebar-1

+\pagebreak
+\newpage

 ## Brightness Adjustments
+[//]: # (Ex1.4)
 1. Open the file fibroblast_sim.tif from OMERO in Fiji.
 This is a 16-bit gray-scale image showing actin filaments in a cell.